purduesigbots/pros-docs/v5/api/c/motors.rst

 Sets the voltage for the motor from -12000 mV to 12000 mV.

+.. note:: This function will not respect brake modes, and simply sets the voltage
+          to the desired value.

 This function uses the following values of ``errno`` when an error state is reached:

 - ``ENXIO``  - The given value is not within the range of V5 ports (1-21).